Recently we visited Arley Hall and Gardens, in Cheshire for a family day trip. It can be difficult taking family day trips because we have our

 The sculpture trail was interesting.
 There were wicker works of fairies and stags, which continued the fairytale theme and again was perfect for imaginative little minds.
 As an adult, it was nice to appreciate different pieces of art in such a beautiful setting and helped layer the visit so it could be enjoyed by the entire family.

 As a family we do try to spend as much time in the great outdoors and so we particularly enjoyed the woodland walk.
-It is such a contrast to the perfectly developed borders from the Gardens themselves, which kept Oliver interested as it was a change of scenery for him.
+It is such a contrast to the perfectly developed borders from the Gardens themselves, which kept Bear interested as it was a change of scenery for him.
 The woodland walk wasn’t as busy as the gardens and so there was a much more peaceful feel to the place.
 It was nice to wander around and only be able to hear the sounds birds and rustling of trees.

-Oliver absolutely loved the adventure play zone and it was nice to take some time to enjoy some playtime throughout the afternoon.
+Bear absolutely loved the adventure play zone and it was nice to take some time to enjoy some playtime throughout the afternoon.
 The adventure play zone is an outside area that has swings, slides and tunnels.
 There is also a wooden structure that housed some interactive toys such as a very large abacus and a sandpit.
-Unfortunately Fawn couldn’t come into the play zone, but there were picnic tables situated outside that we could tie her lead to while we took Oliver in the play area.
-Because the adventure play zone is outside, it meant we could keep an eye on her while we were playing with Oliver.
+Unfortunately Fawn couldn’t come into the play zone, but there were picnic tables situated outside that we could tie her lead to while we took Bear in the play area.
+Because the adventure play zone is outside, it meant we could keep an eye on her while we were playing with Bear.

 The staff were so helpful throughout our visit and really made an effort to explain all the different areas of the Gardens we could explore, they even provided us with ‘doggy poop’ bags when we realised we had forgotten to bring some with us.